Ali-Mikael/Application-hacking/h4-Disaddembly.md

 >
 > "Fundamentally, p-code works by translating individual processor instructions into a sequence of p-code operations that take parts of the processor state as input and output variables (varnodes)" - P-Code Reference manual
 >
-> The _high level C code_ you then see in the decompiler is actually `C pseudocode` derived from the aforementioned P-Code
+> The _high level C code_ you then see in the `decompiler` is actually `C pseudocode` derived from the aforementioned p-code
 >
 > Sources:
 >- [P-Code Reference manual](<https://ghidra.re/ghidra_docs/languages/html/pcoderef.html>)